mjkode/100-days-of-code/log.md

 **Today's Progress**: To start, I'm going to build a 100doc tracking app based on a shopping list app.
 I downloaded and tested 'learning es6, how to code a shopping list' from github.
 Author is Tyler Potts.

-**Thoughts**: I like the looks of this app.
+**Notes**: I like the looks of this app.
 I plan on starting with a simple list, Then I'll add other functions and limits to make it more inline with the spirit of 100daysofcode rules..

 **Link(s) to work**: nothing yet